-There are a variety of different industries that use commissions as employee incentives, either by creating commission-only positions, or by adding the potential to earn commissions in addition to an employee’s regular salary.
-These positions can entail anything from selling cars to promoting pharamacuetical products to selling high-end properites, just to name a few.
+A variety of industries pay commissions on sales as employee incentives, either by creating commission-only positions or by adding the potential to earn commissions to an employee’s regular salary.
+These positions can entail anything from selling cars to promoting pharmaceutical products to selling high-end real estate.

-State laws also may vary widely in terms of upholding or invalidating certain terms of an employment contract with regard to the payment of commissions.
-For instance, sales commissions disputes often arise when an employee has left his or her position with the employer, and is not paid his or her sales commissions as agreed.
+State laws vary in terms of upholding or invalidating certain terms of an employment contract regarding the payment of commissions.
+For instance, sales commission disputes often arise when an employee leaves their position with the company and does not receive earned commissions as agreed.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified employment lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.